cultureandempire/cultureandempire.github.io/cande.md

 The more paranoid and devious citizens of the digital world know, of course, that metadata is precious, and have worked for years to build anonymity networks, above all [one called Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network)).
 Tor was originally a US Navy and DARPA project.
 The funding for the Tor Project still comes in large part from the US State Department, which sees it as a vital tool for foreign policy.

 Tor uses layers of encryption to hide the origin of packets sent to the Internet.
-It gives journalists, activists, and whistleblowers a way to publish without being tracked and punished.
+It gives journalists, activists, and whistle blowers a way to publish without being tracked and punished.
 Privacy isn't a luxury when simply writing about a sensitive topic like religion can result in [corporal punishment and imprisonment](http://www.hrw.org/news/2013/07/30/saudi-arabia-600-lashes-7-years-activist).

-Tor creates a network of "onion sites", also called the "Deep Web", accessible only via a Tor browser.
+Tor creates a network of "onion sites," also called the "Deep Web," accessible only via a Tor browser.
 The name "onion comes from the way the security works, layer by layer.
 The Deep websites are invisible to normal Web users, you cannot open them in a browser.
 The most famous such site was [the Silk Road](https://en.wikipedia.org/wiki/Silk_Road_(marketplace)) marketplace, mainly used for selling drugs by some accounts, guns and worse by other accounts.

-The Tor network also lets its users connect onwards to real websites, through so-called "exit nodes".
+The Tor network also lets its users connect onwards to real websites, through so-called "exit nodes."
 An exit node acts as a bridge between the Tor network on one side, and the open Internet on the other side.
 These exit nodes range from small hobbyist servers handling a handful of connections at once, to massive servers handling thousands.

 Tor has a number of weaknesses.
 Technically, it can be secure, if you are an expert user, and you stick to Deep websites.
 You must run Tor from a separate virtual machine, and wipe that after each use.
 For instance, having a Silk Road alias on your computer would be incriminating evidence.
 Most users will however simply run it from their normal machine, and will access normal websites.
 This makes it possible to track them.